mrakgr/Trading-Journal/journal_2025.md

 7:30pm.
 Ok, I am done.
 Starting tomorrow, I am going all-in on trading.
 QuantConnect, Bookmap vids, I also need to finish Lance's course at some point.

 I boldly proclaimed that'd I'd pay him back with my daytrading profits, so that is what I will do.
 Though I should avoid making any more crazy posts on his Youtube channel.
 2 is enough.

+11/26/2025

+11:40am.
+I went to bed earlier, but I still ended up lounging in bed for very long.
+I might be stressed out.

+I guess it's normal to fear trading and want to delay it, but today I will be starting.
+I need to lay down the first brick instead of just thinking about it.

+12:10pm.
+My hands hurt, my drive is low, but I need to keep going.

+A large part of my performance anxiety while at the Tao Ceti job was the lack of time to trade.
+And now I have it.

+I've finished the poker project and now it's the time to take revenge for my 2007 - 2014 failure.

+This time I will do it with the power of the machines!

+It's been 9 days since my last Youtube video, that's how long I've been watching these lectures.
+I am just wasting time.
+I need to get started.

+I need to make the first step and break the ice.

+Even if it's not a real system, I need to start testing out various ideas.
+There is a huge difference between having a system that works only during backtesting and having nothing at all.

+12:15pm.
+I don't need to go all-in on GPU programming during the very first session.
+It's good enough if I get slightly familiar with the QuantConnect platform today.

+It doesn't matter if I don't end up using it in the end.
+What's imporant is that I start having fun.

+It's fine if I make only 5k from trading in 2026.
+I'll make 100k in 2027 if I can go to break even in 2026 and then into millions in 2028.

+Right now there is no doubt that I have the skills to be a quant trader.
+I just have to put them to good use.